Phone-GWP-group

 Recyclable packaging is a good option if reusable solutions are not suitable.

-What other ways are there to improve the sustainability of your packaging?
+What are other ways to improve the sustainability of your packaging?

 Reduce

-“Reduce” sees businesses use correctly sized packaging (reducing size) and optimising strength and design to ensure you use minimal material whilst remaining fit for purpose.
+‘Reduce’ sees businesses use correctly sized packaging (reduced size) and optimising strength and design to ensure you use minimal material whilst remaining fit for purpose.

 Reuse